Understanding IPv4 Addresses: The Foundation of Internet Communication

 192.168.1.15at home but10.0.0.5at a café.

-- A single device can have multiple network interfaces (e.g., Ethernet, Wi-Fi, VPN).
+- A single device can have multiple network interfaces (e.g., Ethernet, Wi-Fi, VPN), each with its own IP.

 | Interface | IP Address |